-The theme house program is designed to give students a unique on-campus living environment that focuses on an educational and/or service-oriented program of the residents' choice.
+Whitworth's theme house program is designed to give students a unique on-campus living environment that focuses on an educational and/or service-oriented program of the residents' choice.

 Each house is considered to be a part of Whitworth's housing system and therefore falls under the same community values and behavioral expectations as the residence halls.
-(See the Student Handbook for detail of policies.)
-Due to the fact that the residents in these homes are Whitworth ambassadors to the Spokane community, the first violation of any big three policy may result in the cancellation of the house contract.
+(See the student handbook for detail of policies.)
+Due to the fact that the residents in these homes are Whitworth ambassadors to the Spokane community, the first violation of any Big Three policy may result in the cancellation of the house contract.

 Theme House Program Goals

 - Provide programs that focus on a particular interest or language and culture.

 - Serve as a resource for the campus community by hosting monthly educational and social activities.

 - Provide residents with opportunities to lead and serve others creatively.

 To apply, submit a proposal for the theme you wish to .
 Your creative proposal should include the following things:

 - Specific ways your theme house (i.e. programs that you will develop and implement) will meet the Theme House Program Goals.